What is a 'share of the freehold'

 The phrase ‘with share of freehold’ does not necessarily give an advantage to the buyer of a flat.
 It is imperative to ensure that in selling a flat with a share of the freehold, the implications of owning the freehold and its challenges are understood.

 Why do I have to pay leasehold fees when I own a share in the Freehold?

 We are frequently asked about this when people wish to sell their property which is leasehold, with a share of freehold.
 We do have to charge the usual fees for examining the lease.

-Jennifer, explains “In these cases, the property that you will own is a leasehold property and essential work is required to investigate the leasehold title.
+Our conveyancing executive, Jennifer Smith, explains “In these cases, the property that you will own is a leasehold property and essential work is required to investigate the leasehold title.
 Whilst you will also have a share in the freehold, what you actually own is a share in the company that owns the freehold – this means that you own it together with all the other leasehold owners (usually).
 When you come to sell, your buyer will be buying your leasehold title from you and your share in the freehold.
 Their solicitor will therefore have questions to put to us to ensure that there are no pitfalls for their client, your buyer.”